ByAUJay

 EAS for governance/compliance breadcrumbs

-- Register a schema for “DataReport v1” or “ReserveAudit v1”; publish attestations anchoring report hashes and signers on-chain.
+- Go ahead and register a schema for either “DataReport v1” or “ReserveAudit v1.”
+After that, make sure to publish the attestations that anchor the report hashes and signers on-chain.

 Implementation checklist before mainnet

-- Choose model(s): push (dAPI), pull (Pyth/RedStone), signed reports (Streams), optimistic (UMA), TLS attested, ZK.
-Mix for redundancy.
+- Choose your model(s): go for a mix of push (dAPI), pull (Pyth/RedStone), signed reports (Streams), optimistic (UMA), TLS attested, and ZK.
+This way, you get some solid redundancy.

-- Define your VDP schema and versioning.
-Pin methodology docs to IPFS; include schemaId in each package.
+- Nail down your VDP schema and versioning.
+Make sure to pin those methodology docs to IPFS and include schemaId in each package.

-- Signature verification (EIP‑712 or raw ECDSA), Merkle proofs, VAAs if using Wormhole.
+- You’ll want to handle signature verification (EIP‑712 or raw ECDSA), Merkle proofs, and VAAs if you’re using Wormhole.

-- Chainlink Streams verifier cost accounting; batching strategy. (docs.chain.link)
+- Check the cost accounting for Chainlink Streams verifier and think about a batching strategy. (docs.chain.link)

-- Pyth getUpdateFee flow and fee table monitoring. (api-reference.pyth.network)
+- Also monitor the Pyth getUpdateFee flow and fee table. (api-reference.pyth.network)

-- Add operational controls: circuit breakers, divergence checks across sources, and pausability.
+- Add some operational controls: circuit breakers, divergence checks across different sources, and make sure you can pause things if needed.

-- Monitoring: emit structured events with schemaId/source/quorum/fee/latency; set alerts for stale data.
+- For monitoring, emit structured events that include schemaId/source/quorum/fee/latency; set alerts for any stale data.

-- Security: audit the verifier; fuzz test malformed packages; run failover fire drills.
+- When it comes to security, don’t skip an audit of the verifier; go ahead and fuzz test malformed packages; and run those failover fire drills.

-- Legal/compliance: for RWA or regulated data, keep TLS attestation trails; consider weekend/market-closed policies where applicable. (docs.chain.link)
+- As for legal and compliance, especially for RWA or regulated data, keep your TLS attestation trails intact; and think about weekend/market-closed policies when necessary. (docs.chain.link)

 Where the space is heading

-- Broader low-latency coverage: Streams now spans equities/ETFs, FX, commodities with sub-second delivery; new SmartData surfaces for RWA servicing. (chain.link)
+- Broader low-latency coverage: Streams now covers equities/ETFs, FX, and commodities, delivering updates in under a second!
+Plus, there are new SmartData features for RWA servicing.
+Check it out here: (chain.link).

-- On-demand pricing at scale: Pyth’s pull model continues to grow, with hundreds of millions of updates per quarter and fees tuned per chain. (messari.io)
+- On-demand pricing at scale: Pyth's pull model is really taking off, with hundreds of millions of updates rolling in each quarter, and they’re fine-tuning fees by chain.
+More details here: (messari.io).

-- ZK coprocessors as a standard: zkVM receipts will package both the data and the transformation, making “verifiable analytics” a VDP primitive. (dev.risczero.com)
+- ZK coprocessors as a standard: With zkVM receipts, you’ll get both the data and the transformation bundled together, turning “verifiable analytics” into a core component of VDP.
+Dive into the details here: (dev.risczero.com).

 Like what you're reading?
 Let's build together.